Thoughtrights/aws-translate-languages/README.md

 character ISO 639-1 e.g., "es" and "es-MX" for "Spanish" and "Spanish (Mexico)".

-The list has all the AWS Translate language codes which are then named in 11 different languages.
-These internationalizations are:
+The list has all the AWS Translate language codes.
+There are currently 75 languages which AWS Translate works with.
+These available language codes are then named in 11 common languages for internationalization use within applications.
+Those 11 languages are themselves noted using language codes.
+They are:

 - Deutsch (de) "German"
 - English (en) "English"